Volunteer and Service-learning Opportunities

 Jumpstart corps members have the opportunity to inspire young children to learn, serve in a local community, work on a team and build professional skills.
 Corps members complete 300 hours of service during the school year at 8-12 hours per week.

 Students in Jumpstart are eligible to earn an AmeriCorps Education award of up to $1,175 after completing their term of service.
 In addition, students may earn their work study award through Jumpstart.

 Norman Topping Student Aid Fund

 The Norman Topping Student Aid Fund (NTSAF) provides scholarships for incoming freshmen, transfer and graduate students with high financial need and strong community awareness.
+The scholarship is renewable during the student’s tenure at USC.
 Applicants residing in areas surrounding the University Park and Health Science campuses, in addition to first-generation college students, are given primary consideration in the selection process.
 Please note that the scholarship is not limited to these populations.

-NTSAF is the only student-iniated, student-funded, primarily student administered scholarship in the nation.
+NTSAF is the only student-initiated, student-funded, primarily student-administered scholarship in the nation.
 Current students can get involved through the NTSAF Governing Board, which selects applicants and sets policy for the fund.
-Members of the Governing Board also help with recruitment, outreach and event planning and work closely with the Topping Scholars and university staff and faculty.
+Members of the Governing Board also assist with recruitment, outreach and event planning.
+The Governing Board works closely with the Topping Scholars and university staff and faculty.

 For more information about getting involved, please contact the NTSAF office.